Jimzical/Golang/README.md

 - Eg: `atomic.AddInt32(&x, 1)` adds 1 to the value of x (type is int32)
 - Eg: `atomic.AddInt32(&x, -1)` subtracts 1 from the value of x (type is int32)
 ### Swap
+- Atomically swap the value of a variable
+- Eg: `atomic.SwapInt32(&x, 42)` swaps the value of x with 42 (type is int32)

 ### Compare and Swap
+- Atomically compare and swap the value of a variable
+- If the current value of the variable is equal to the old value, the new value is set
+- Used to implement lock-free algorithms

 ## Examples
 ### Example 1: Using Atomic Operations
 ```go